shilecy/coffebot/README.md

 **Disclaimer:**

-This project was developed solely for the purpose of a technical assessment and educational demonstration.
-It includes data scraped from the publicly available ZUS Coffee website strictly for non-commercial, research, and learning purposes.
+This project was developed solely for the purpose of a technical demonstration.
+It includes data scraped from the publicly available f&b website strictly for non-commercial, research, and learning purposes.

 All trademarks, logos, and brand names are the property of their respective owners.